On-chain analytics Bitcoin

 | NVT Ratio | Network Evaluation vs. Utilization | Below the historical norm | Significantly above normal |

-| Transaction volume | Economic activity on the network | It grows when the price falls | Sharp surge at ATH |
+| Transaction volume | Economic activity on the network | It grows when the price falls | A sharp surge on ATH |

 Influence Spot Bitcoin ETF on-chain metrics

 After launch Spot Bitcoin ETF In January 2024, a significant portion of the turnover went “offline”: funds (BlackRock, Fidelity, ARK) rebalance positions through Coinbase Custody, and these movements are not reflected in standard on-chain metrics.
-As of April 29, 2026, over 1.45 million ETFs are locked in custody.
-BTC — about 7% of the emission, and these coins provide minimal activity in the network.
+In custody ETF a significant portion of the circulating issue is locked up BTC, and these coins generate almost no activity on the network.

 In parallel after Ordinals And Runes in 2023–2024 on the network Bitcoin The volume of non-monetary transactions has increased.
 This inflates the number of transactions and fees, but does not reflect economic activity.
 BTCModern on-chain analysis requires filtering by transaction type.